LilyLikesYou/public-docs/getting-started/prerequisites.md

 You'll need access to a config file.
 Configs can be:
 - **Free configs**: Available from the community
-- **Paid configs**: Premium configurations optimized for specific strategies
+- **Paid configs**: Premium configurations optimized better.

-Configs are loaded through the Cofl net panel at [sky.coflnet.com/flipper](https://sky.coflnet.com/flipper).
+Configs are loaded and upsated through Coflnet.
+They can be managed at: [sky.coflnet.com/flipper](https://sky.coflnet.com/flipper).

 ### Initial Purse

-- It's recommended to have at least 10-50 million coins in your purse to start flipping
+- It's recommended to have at least 50-100m coins in your purse to start flipping
 - Higher purse amounts allow for more valuable flips
 - Your config should be adjusted based on your available purse